 You can make gifts throughout the year: quarterly, monthly, weekly, or all at once.
 It’s up to you.
 The church sends quarterly statements to let you know how much progress you’ve made towards fulfilling your commitment.

 Gifts you put in the plate count towards your commitment only if you mark them, by making a note on a check or putting cash in a pew envelope with your name on it.

 You can set up automatic bill pay through your own bank’s online system.
 The only information you need is the church’s name (All Souls Church Unitarian) and address (1500 Harvard St NW, Washington DC 20009).
 The church pays no fees on automatic payments from your bank (a great help, as the church currently pays about $25,000 in processing fees each year).

-Creating the budget is a months-long process that concludes in December.
-There is a congregation-wide information session typically scheduled in in mid-November.
+Creating the budget is a months-long process.
+There is a congregation-wide information session typically scheduled several weeks before the annual congregational meeting.

 If you set up automatic payments through your bank, they will probably continue until you stop them.
 Please confirm with your financial institution.

 But regardless, you do need to state a new commitment each year so the church knows what your intention is.